andysun0731/cse15l-lab-reports/lab-report-2-week-1.md

 ---

 ## Step 5: Setting an SSH Key
-1. Type in the command `ssh-keygen` into the terminal
+1. Type in the command `ssh-keygen` into the terminal (After doing this, we no longer need passwords to log into the server)

 ![Image](screenshot6.png)